Skip to main content Skip to footer

 To learn more about the Ontario Land Tribunal, go to Ontario Land Tribunal | Citizen’s guide to land use planning | ontario.ca

-Below are current appeals of the Municipality’s decisions to the Ontario Land Tribunal.
+Below are current or recent appeals of the Municipality’s decisions to the Ontario Land Tribunal:

 Since 2004, the Municipality’s Comprehensive Zoning Bylaw No. 2004-035 required a 15 metre natural vegetative buffer be maintained along the shoreline with no exception for clearing for access to the water.